KodyJKing/superhot-mcc/superhotmcc/shipfiles/SUPERHOTMCC_REAMDE.md

 ## Known Issues

+- Character models may intermittently be invisible for a few frames when animation interpolation is on.
+- Mouse cursor may intermittently flicker while in game.
 - You may get stuck talking to Captain Keyes on the first level.
 Turn off time scaling for a moment to progress (F2).